EXCLUSIVE-ValueAct eyes Nintendo with stake of over $1.1 bln-letter

 ValueAct, which first began buying the stock in April 2019, grew the position during the stock market sell-off in February and March, according to the letter sent to its investors.

+Nintendo is known for its gaming consoles that often compete with Sony Corp's and Microsoft's products.

+Nintendo's shares, traded in the United States, rose 5.7% to change hands at $55.90.
+The company was not immediately available for comment.

-San Francisco-based ValueAct said it has had several meetings with members of management and it believes in the vision Nintendo's chief executive, Shuntaro Furukawa, has shared with the firm and with others.
+San Francisco-based ValueAct said it has had several meetings with members of Nintendo management and that it believes in the vision the company's chief executive, Shuntaro Furukawa, has shared with ValueAct and with others.

-In the letter, ValueAct said its partners, who have served on boards at Adobe and Microsoft during important business model transformations, might be able to offer relevant experience and guidance to Nintendo.

-This is ValueAct’s third investment position in the Japanese market in the last four years.
+Unlike other investment firms that push for change publicly and often ask for board seats at target companies, ValueAct does not mention that it asked for representation.

+But its partners could offer relevant guidance and experience to help Nintendo after having served on boards at Adobe and Microsoft, the firm's letter said.

 ((svea.herbst@thomsonreuters.com; +617 856 4331; Reuters Messaging: svea.herbst.thomsonreuters.com@reuters.net))